 The BPT has a large twin bedded room with Air conditioning and en suite.
-There is a comfortable lounge and a outside terrace.
+There are a comfortable lounge and an outside terrace.
 There is a kitchen where students can self cater with a microwave, fridge, toaster and cooker.
 A washing machine is available for laundry.

 Food is NOT included in the price of this project and is at the students’ cost.

 Packed lunch can be taken with you and in the evenings students can choose to eat out at a local restaurant or cook in by using the self-catering facilities.